secgroup/ctforge/README.md

 Depending on the desired game mode, requirements and setup may change.
 Instructions below are for a basic install of ctforge in jeopardy mode using the built-in webserver.
 Remember that deploying ctforge in production requires a real webserver like [nginx](http://nginx.org/) paired with [uWSGI](https://github.com/unbit/uwsgi).

 Since CTForge is entirely written in Python, a working Python 3 installation is required.
 Additionally, the [PostgreSQL](http://www.postgresql.org/) DBMS is needed.
-Detailed steps for configuring and installing the software on a server are provided below (tested on Ubuntu 16.04, although we use [Gentoo](https://wiki.gentoo.org/wiki/Hardened_Gentoo) on production hosts).
+Detailed steps for configuring and installing the software on a server are provided below (tested on Ubuntu 18.04).

 Install the aforementioned packages